 Sound too simple?
 It is!
 But only because we make it so for them.
 The good news is a few small changes can make the world of difference and reduce the likelihood of you having your car stolen from home.

-Bookmark our previous blog where we list a ton of no-nonsense tips to protect your car.
-Then keep reading for other actions we can take to deter thieves…
+Bookmark our related blog article where we list simple daily habits to help prevent car theft, then keep reading this for other actions we can take to deter thieves…

 How to Deter Thieves from Entering Your Home

 If you’ve read this far, you’ll already know more than many people about the dangers of having your car taken from your home using your keys.
 The good news is that now you know, the next steps are simple.